Can AI be 100% trusted in today’s date?

 What are the main limitations that prevent AI from being 100% reliable?

-AI systems face fundamental limitations including training data biases, hallucinations, context gaps, and inability to reason beyond their training parameters.
-These constraints are built into how AI works, making perfect reliability technically impossible with current technology.
+AI systems face fundamental limitations that are built into how AI works, making perfect reliability technically impossible with current technology:

 Training data bias represents perhaps the most significant limitation.
 AI systems learn from historical data, which often contains human prejudices and societal inequalities.
 If the training data shows that certain groups were historically excluded from opportunities, the AI might perpetuate these patterns.